 Matthew 5:29, 30: “It is better that you lose one of your members than that your whole body be thrown into hell.”

 Do you know what this passage means?
 It means that if you go to see Fifty Shades of Grey you might just go to hell.
 Seriously.
 If that sounds harsh then consider what Jesus is saying.
 His point is that heaven and hell are on the line in our fight against lust.
 He is saying that a true follower of his eventually is on the winning side of lust.
 This reality does not require perfection.
 We all stumble and fall in our fight against purity.
 What it does mean is that—over time—a Christian is characterized by an aggressive fight against lust rather than repeated giving in to lust.
 It means that if you’re repeatedly giving yourself over to lust you are in trouble.
 With all my heart I do not want this for you.
 Please, if you’re trying to find a way to see Fifty Shades then now is the time to fight.
 Consider that your eternal destiny is on the line in whether you take up this fight.

-Have a great Valentine’s Day weekend.
-It is an awesome day to celebrate.
 Christians, in particular, should be interested in celebrating a holiday that is focused on love.
-This weekend one of the best ways we can celebrate this holiday of love is by avoiding a movie that will use graphic sex to portray hate and lead many astray.
+But one of the best ways we can celebrate this holiday of love is by avoiding a movie that will use graphic sex to portray hate and lead many astray.